danieljlepiscopo/ccna-homelab/README.md

 - Going through Classification and Marking, Queueing, Policing/Shaping, and Congestion Avoidance.
 - Demoed all QoS concepts with practical examples of service policies.

-Next up: First Hop Gateway Protocols with HSRP, VRRP, and GLBP.
+Next up: First Hop Redundancy Protocols with HSRP, VRRP, and GLBP.

 Last updated: November 2025